angry-bender/FortiClient2CSV/readme.md

 run the script with `python3 ./FortiClient2CSV.py <fclog.dat location>`

 By default the file will name itself from from the last log entry in your fclog.dat file.
-However, you optionally specify an output location with `python3 ./FortiClient2CSV.py <fclog.dat location> --outfile <outfilename>`.
+However, you optionally specify an output location with `python3 ./FortiClient2CSV.py <fclog.dat location> --outfile <outfilename>` or an output directory with 'python3 ./FortiClient2CSV.py <fclog.dat> --outdir <output directory>'

 ### fclog.dat schema